InOutLake/autodocs/configuration/change_file_request.md

      - Modified function signatures
      - Changed return values
      - Updated endpoint paths

+  - Only changes related to the end result must be shown in the documentation.
+All internal that does not affect end result must not be included in the documentation unless it is asked otherwise.

 3. **Content Modification Rules**
    - **API Documentation Updates**: